jbienzms/MRTL/Dev/UnityForMR/index.md

 - **Windows Build Support (IL2CPP)** is *required* for HoloLens.
 - **Documentation** is available online and only needs to be installed for offline access.

-Click **Next** to install, and when complete Unity is ready for MR development.
+Click **Next** to install, and when complete Unity is ready for MR development!